 If Food allergies or sensitivities are suspected, an easy do at home Food Allergies Test is suggested.
 This will help to identify the offending Diarrhoea forming foods.

 Antibiotics can cause changes in bowel motions.
 It is important that while on medication to take unique probiotics to help reduce the incidence of loose bowels and Diarrhoea.
-The yeast probiotic strain, Saccharomyces bolurdii, is not affected by antibiotics and helps to protect the beneficial bacteria and destroy any harmful organisms, while preventing antibiotic-induced Diarrhoea.
+The yeast probiotic strain, Saccharomyces boulardii, is not affected by antibiotics and helps to protect the beneficial bacteria and destroy any harmful organisms, while preventing antibiotic-induced Diarrhoea.
 Taking a multi-strain probiotic at least 4 hours away from antibiotics will also be advantageous in helping to maintain levels of healthy gut bacteria.

 If stress and or anxiety are constant companions, taking steps to alleviate their hold is essential in helping to reduce Diarrhoea.
 Simple techniques such as exercise, meditation, tai chi, yoga and deep breathing all play significant roles in helping to calm the body, increase levels of GABA and serotonin, plus reduce the severity of stress and anxiety.
 Nutritionally, in the clinic, we give patients suffering from stress and anxiety the Stress Support Pack.